htrajan/ht-drawsteel/Bestiary/Kobold Signifier.md

 - ✦ ≤11: 2 damage
 - ★ 12–16: 4 damage

 Effect: An ally within 10 can shift their speed, as long as they end their movement adjacent to an ally.

+**2+ Malice**
-2+ Malice: 1 additional ally can shift for every 2 malice spent.
+1 additional ally can shift for every 2 malice spent.

 **Glory to the Legion (5 Malice)**